HarshSharma-0/PDFier/README.md

 * Convert various Images to PDF.
 * Save the generated PDFs to your device or share them directly with others.
-* PDFier enables you to view multiole PDFs file at same time allowing you to switch between them with a single tap.
+* PDFier enables you to view multiple PDFs file at same time allowing you to switch between them with a single tap.
 * Introducing you to the new concept of PDFs book.
 PDFs book enable you to organise your PDFs in one place providing you withe faster access to your PDFs.
 *Two type of viewing options 'single' and 'two' at same time.